Wednesday, August 24, 2011

 Perhaps only natural bullies can make it in Hollywood, can climb the chain of intimidation.
 Or maybe all these are just excuses.
 Of course it would be damn nerve-wracking living with someone so violent, but Bogart was always a little menacing anyway, that's what gave his heroes their punch, the sudden eruptions, the "that means one of you is gonna get a beating for nothing!" climax of TO HAVE AND HAVE NOT, or that cruel mirth in his eyes when he knocks out Joel Cairo in MALTESE FALCON.

 The fourth time through PLACE, gone was my headache over the phones, and to the floor was my jaw at the sheer intense brilliance of Bogart's slow burns and sudden lashings.
 When something doesn't go his way, the anger begins, and then every attempt to quiet him is regarded through progressively more paranoid eyes.
 In the end the murder mystery is solved and yet Dix has almost started a whole new one.
-Dix's ego is such that he shouldn't be allowed to be in a movie.
-Nicholas Ray never gives up on any character, even when they're so foul we recoil in shock that we're seeing them at all, let alone as protagonists.
+Dix's ego is such that he shouldn't be allowed to be in a movie, any movie, but Nicholas Ray never gives up on any character, even when they're so foul we recoil in shock that we're seeing them at all, let alone as protagonists.
 His love for dangerous maniacs is contagious; their lives are his downfall, and our redemption.